-In God’s words, I also saw the heart’s voice God expressed to us behind “five loaves and two fish.”
-Although many people come before God, if they believe in God just to eat their fill of His bread, and get the peace of the flesh or blessings in the future, but do not pursue the truth or knowledge of God, they will never be able to gain God’s approval, much less gain the truth and life.
-On the contrary, only those who truly love the truth and are willing to seek to know God can gain the truth and life.
-Only such people can seek the truth, obey God, and resolutely follow God in all manner of trials, tribulations and refinements that are arranged by God.
-Only such people can live out the reality of God’s words, change their life disposition and be men that God truly loves.
-Only such people can receive God’s promise and obtain eternal life.
-Behind five loaves and two fish, what are the thoughts of the Lord Jesus?
-Do you grasp it now?
+In God’s words, I also saw the voice of God’s heart expressed to us behind the miracle of five loaves and two fish.
+Although many people come before God, if they believe in God just to eat their fill of His bread, and gain the peace of their flesh or blessings in the future, and do not pursue the truth or knowledge of God, they will never be able to gain God’s approval, much less gain the truth and life.
+On the contrary, only those who truly love the truth, willing to seek to know God can gain the truth and the life.
+When encountering various trials, difficulties, and refinements that are arranged by God, these people can seek the truth, submit to God, and follow God steadfastly.
+Only these people can live out the reality of God’s words, achieve changes in their life disposition, be beloved of God, receive God’s promise, and gain.
+Now, have you grasped the thoughts of the Lord Jesus behind the miracle of five loaves and two fish?

 You may be interested in this article: The Feeding of the Five Thousand

 Our website offers youresources such as articles and gospel videos related to Jesus’ , the , and more.
 If you have any questions in your belief, feel free to contact us.